As experts in pediatric care, concussions are of enormous concern to us.

 The updated version recommends that suspected concussions be addressed by immediately removing athletes from the game/activity.
 Athletes are not allowed to return until they are evaluated by a licensed healthcare professional trained in concussion management.
 Return to play should only be done after all acute symptoms are gone, and even then, that return should be done slowly.
 The younger the athlete, the more conservative these steps should be.

 Licensed health professionals trained in treating concussion should look for ongoing symptoms (especially headache and fogginess) and a history of concussions, with extra vigilance when it comes to younger athletes.

 The AAN guidelines point out that concussions are a clinical diagnosis (i.e., based on signs and symptoms) and that there is no single test equipped to determine diagnostic standards.
 Therefore, while concussion assessment tests (including written and/or computerized versions) may be helpful tools in the diagnosis and management of concussions, they should not be relied upon as sole measures.

 Regardless of the level of concussion severity, the brain requires a certain amount of recovery.
 That’s because the risk of secondary (additional) concussions can seriously exacerbate the damage caused by the initial concussion.
 According to the AAN, the risk of repeat concussion is greater in those with a history of one or more previous concussions.
 In addition, the first 10 days following a concussion are the riskiest for being diagnosed with another concussion.

 Once a serious injury has been ruled out, the two main components of concussion management include:

 As neurosurgeons, one of our central roles is the evaluation and treatment of mild and severe traumatic brain injuries.
-This brings the patient population and concussions to the forefront of our practice at ANA.
-Please call our office immediately if someone under your care needs medical attention for a concussion and we will work with you to ensure the individual receives the care he or she needs.
+Please contact our office immediately if someone under your care needs medical attention for a concussion, and we will work with you to ensure the individual receives the care he or she needs.